Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

-\item \textbf{Binary-extrinsic} \AV methods require external, so-called \e{impostor} \cite{KoppelWinter2DocsBy1:2014} documents (which have not been written by $\A$) in order to determine $\Threshold$.
-To obtain impostor documents $\mathbb{I} = \{ I_1, I_2, \ldots \}$, different strategies can be employed.
-Koppel and Winter \cite{KoppelWinter2DocsBy1:2014}, for example, used two approaches: (1) collecting documents using search engine queries and (2) using a fixed set of already crawled documents.
-Binary-extrinsic \AV methods assume $\Dunk$ to be written by $\A$ only if $\Dunk$ is consistently more similar to $\DA$ (or alternatively, the documents in $\Arefset$) despite the presence of distractor impostor documents $\{ I_1, I_2, \ldots \}$ after calculating a similarity score using a bootstrapping approach. \end{itemize}
+\item \textbf{Binary-extrinsic} \AV methods require external, so-called \e{impostor} \parencite{KoppelWinter2DocsBy1:2014} documents (which have not been written by $\A$) in order to determine $\Threshold$.
+To obtain impostor documents $\mathbb{I} = \{ I_1, I_2, \ldots \}$, different strategies can be employed. \textcite{KoppelWinter2DocsBy1:2014}, for example, used two approaches: (1) collecting documents using search engine queries and (2) using a fixed set of already crawled documents.
+Binary-extrinsic \AV methods assume $\Dunk$ to be written by $\A$ only if $\Dunk$ is consistently more similar to $\DA$ (or alternatively, the documents in $\Arefset$) than any of a number of distractor impostor documents $\{ I_1, I_2, \ldots \}$ using a bootstrapping approach. \end{itemize}

-In a forensic context, the adherence to the \textit{likelihood ratio paradigm} for forensic science implies that an \AV method does not return \Threshold but instead returns a likelihood ratio that quantifies the strength of the evidence in favour or against the two propositions.
+In a forensic context, the adherence to the \textit{likelihood ratio paradigm} for forensic science implies that an \AV method does not return a \classYdash{} or \classNdash{decision} but a likelihood ratio that quantifies the strength of the evidence in favor or against the two propositions.
 In addition to the three types above, therefore, it is also possible to classify an \AV method as \textit{forensic} when the method returns a likelihood ratio.